LukeMcCulloch/PyCFD/README.md

 # PyCFD

 An unstructured solver for the Euler equations on a 2D grid, prototyped in Python.
 Adaptive mesh refinement (AMR) now under construction!
+Edit the AMR bit is under development in [PyAMRCFD](https://github.com/LukeMcCulloch/PyAMRCFD)

 1. LSQ gradient reconstruction
 2. Roe approximate Riemmann solver for the flux